nabla-c0d3/nassl/README.md

 ### buildAll_unix.py

 Build script for OS X 64 bits and Linux 32/64 bits.
-It was tested on OX Mountain Lion and Ubuntu 13.04.
+It was tested on OS X Mavericks and Ubuntu 13.04.

 ### buildAll_win32.py